aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2024/scancodeio_scorecode_pranay.rst

 In the `Scancode.io` project, I added a pipeline that interacts with the `scorecode` package to fetch and store Scorecard data in the Scancode.io database.
-The data can then be exported into various outputs like the Software Bill of Materials (SBOM) CycloneDX format (and SPDX too in the future), providing comprehensive security insights in standardized formats.
+The data can then be exported into various outputs like the Software Bill of Materials (SBOM) CycloneDX format (and SPDX too in the future), providing insights into security and community health

 --------------------------------------------------------------------------------